gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/148-list-to-dict.md

 ### !question

 Write a function called "transform_employee_data" that transforms some employee data from one format to another.
+Do not change the original input list.

 ```
 input1 =